TedShao/Pro2/README.md

 We were able to pass test1.c however, we ran into trouble in the test2.c file.

 #### Part3: Semaphore API
+We started implementing semaphore but weren't able to complete semaphore because we were trying to debug threadAPI not passing test2.c

+For the smaphore implementation, in the struct, we created variables:
+  - value : stores the count of how many threads can be entering the semaphore
+  - lock : a simple lock feature with the atomic test_and_set() to ensure no other thread can enter the critical section
+  - waiting: a queue that stores all the threads waiting to enter the semaphore

+In sem_create(), we allocate space for the semaphore struct, immidiately return NULL if we fail to do so.
+Once we successfully created it, we initialize the value with the passed in parameter, set the lock to 0, and create a queue for waiting.

+In sem_destroy(), we free the queue in the semaphore, and then the semaphore itself

+In sem_down(),

+In sem_up(),

 #### Part4: Preemption
 ### Resources
 - https://gist.github.com/mycodeschool/7510222 (our queue structure was heavily based on this)